MA in Sustainable Urbanism

 How to apply?

-Students should apply by sending the following to Dr. Matthew Hardy at our Shoreditch office in London by recorded delivery.
+Students should apply by sending the following to Dr. Matthew Hardy at our Shoreditch office in London by email or recorded delivery.

-- A 500 word essay on the topic "What's Wrong with Urban Sprawl Anyway?"
+• A 500 word essay on the topic "Is traditional architecture sustainable?"

 Things to Note: